dgoldman0/homeless/warp-complex/FAQ.md

 → fade shift while support remains available
 → complete a slow support decompression shoulder
 → softly unwind angular capacity and reset

+## What sources are considered for the plant support?

+The top candidate is a nonminimally coupled scalar / scalar-tensor support as described by [Barceló and Visser](https://arxiv.org/abs/gr-qc/0003025).
+However, their work requires trans-Planckian field values, making it problematic.
+Moreover, it may be incomplete.
+A hybrid approach may be the best option.
+The two current top candidates for additional inspiration are Casimir-like or semiclassical vacuum-stress boundary layers and timed negative-null-energy coupling / actuator-exchange source architecture.